-What happens if I don’t get a place at Leeds Medical School?
+What happens if I don't get a place at Medical School?

 How does the link to Sheffield Medical School work?

-Sheffield will consider UCAS applications from Home/EU students from Widening Participation backgrounds who have taken the Foundation in Clinical Science/Medicine Course or Year 1 of the BSc Clinical Sciences at the University of Bradford for entry to Year 1 of their A100 MBChB programme.
+Sheffield Medical School will consider UCAS applications from Home/EU students from Widening Participation backgrounds who have taken the Foundation in Clinical Science/Medicine Course or Year 1 of the BSc Clinical Sciences at the University of Bradford for entry to Year 1 of their A100 MB ChB programme.

 Students apply to Sheffield via UCAS once they have their end-of-year results.
 Students must achieve an average for the year of at least 70%, (including 70% in Chemistry in the Foundation year) and no failed assessments.
-They must also meet the Sheffield UKCAT threshold.
+They must also meet the Sheffield UCAT threshold and meet at least 2 of the widening participation criteria.
 For more information, please go to the Sheffield Medical School website.

 I have applied to Clinical Sciences in the past – can I reapply?